 If you have irregular period cycles, ovulation can be a week later or earlier, and it may differ from one month to the other.

-These six days are the fertile window of a woman.
+These six days form the fertile window for her.
 As a result, any intercourse that happens within six days of ovulating results in a high chance of conception.
 If a woman has intercourse closer to the ovulation date, her chances of conceiving are higher.

 Do You Ovulate Every Month?